 Category B, caution in nursing.

 Corticosteroid; not established.
-Shown to have inhibitory activities against multiple cell types (eg, mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (eg, histamine, eicosanoids, leukotrienes, cytokines) involved in inflammatory and asthmatic response.
+Shown to have inhibitory activities against multiple cell types and mediators involved in inflammatory and asthmatic response.

 Assess for concomitant diseases (eg, status asthmaticus, acute bronchospasm, other acute episodes of asthma), infections, major risk factors for decreased bone mineral content, history of eye disorders, hypersensitivity, pregnancy/nursing status, and possible drug interactions.
 Obtain baseline cortisol production levels.
 Assess lung function in oral corticosteroids withdrawal.
 (Flexhaler) Assess for severe milk protein hypersensitivity and hepatic disease.

 Monitor for localized oral infections with C. albicans, worsening or acutely deteriorating asthma, systemic corticosteroid effects, decreased BMD, height in children, vision change, bronchospasm, and hypersensitivity reactions.
 (Flexhaler) Monitor for hepatic disease.